You need to be brave, and never be afraid of change.

 With everything I’ve been through in life thus far, I’ve learned to trust my own judgment over the opinions of others.

-What about you, what makes you happy or what could make you happier?
+What about you, what makes you happy, or what could make you happier?

-Accept Change And Find Peace
+Never Be Afraid of Change, Accept Change and Find Peace

 You’ve also been through the gamut of life changes, I’m sure.